 Repair or replace the Springs

-Ultimately, purchasing a polyester fill cloth and stuffing it as far as you can into cushions connected to the couch is one other way to boost up sagging cushions.
+Ultimately, purchasing a polyester fill cloth and stuffing it as far as you can into bolsters connected to the seat is one other way to boost up slump bolsters.

 Steps for Reattaching or Replacing Couch Spring